Deep-MI/fsqc/README.md

 - A Python version >= 3.4 is required to run this script.

-- Required packages include the skimage and nibabel packages.
+- Required packages include the matplotlib, pandas, skimage and nibabel packages.

 - For (optional) shape analysis, a working version of Freesurfer, the shapeDNA scripts and the brainPrint scripts are required.
 See https://reuter.mit.edu